ancuongnguyen07/AdvancedNetworking/index.md

 [assignments](https://github.com/PasiSa/AdvancedNetworking/tree/main/assignments)
 folder in this git repository.
 The assignments also contain program templates implemented in Rust that can be used to help you to get started with the assignment.
-You may use it or implement your own solution from scratch.
+You may use the templates or implement your own solution from scratch.

 One option is to clone or fork this repository to your local system, after which you can start modifying the provided assignment templates, and maintain your